4dot/ShowMeTheMovie/README.md

 # DataCacheManager

-- Below the workflow represent how the DataCacheManager works.
+- The Information flow represent how the DataCacheManager works.
 A URL request is used to make a hash key for the dump file name using MD5.